 I’m tired of her snarling at me if I want to change her cage paper.
 I want her out of the cage annoying me with her head butting up against my fingers requesting perpetual scritching.

 This is a serious health issue.
-Heard on the street and in social media:
+Heard on the street and on social media:

-With Popcorn being a chronic egg layer we made the decision to try to terminate this chronic egg laying cycle with some procedures that we’ve talked amongst our selves and with you but never thought about deploying for our own bird.
+With Popcorn being a chronic egg-layer we made the decision to try to terminate this chronic egg-laying cycle with some procedures that we’ve talked about amongst ourselves and with you but never thought about deploying for our own bird.

-Until now we’ve tolerated the random eggs, and have tried to help her be near the eggs by transporting the egg every time we transported her which was five or six days a week days a week – she goes with us everywhere.
+Until now we’ve tolerated the random eggs, and have tried to help her be near the eggs by transporting the egg every time we transported her which was five or six days a week – she goes with us everywhere.